Quiet time and time-out: what are they?

 Focus on family rules

 It’s good to talk about how your child’s behaviour has broken a family rule.
-For example, ‘Hurting people is not OK in our family’.
+For example, ‘Hitting people is not OK in our family.
+You need to go into time-out now’.
 This works better than telling your child that they have been ‘bad’ or ‘naughty’.

 If you have a partner, it’s important that you both use quiet time or time-out the same way for the same behaviour.
 You could also speak to your child’s educators and carers and plan to use quiet time or time-out the same way.

-But time-out isn’t recommended for autistic children who:
+But quiet time and time-out aren’t recommended for autistic children who:

 If this sounds like your child, talk with your child’s GP or therapist about other ways to manage your child’s behaviour.